 But the vast majority of gifts we will receive are not intended to communicate so much, and we don't need to cling to them so tightly.
 The teacup Grandma gave you isn't an embodiment of her love.

-So if you're holding an object you don't use or want, but feel you can't declutter it because it was a gift (especially if the giver has now passed away), think about how it was given.
+If you're holding an object you don't use or want, but feel you can't declutter it because it was a gift (especially if the giver has now passed away), think about how it was given.

-Was the person moving or downsizing, and didn't want to take this item with him?
+Q: Was the person moving or downsizing, and didn't want to take this item with him?

-Did she say, "I'm just going to donate it if you don't take it?"
+Q: Did she say, "I'm just going to donate it if you don't take it?"

-Was the item something that she had been given by an even older ancestor, something she admitted never liking or using, but that she kept because her Great Aunt Tillie loved it?
+Q: Was the item something that she had been given by an even older ancestor, something she admitted never liking or using, but that she kept because her Great Aunt Tillie loved it?

-Was the item purchased in a store for a specific gift-giving occasion?
+Q: Was the item purchased in a store for a specific gift-giving occasion?